Southport RFC: History

-The club's familiar red, black and amber colours were first mentioned in a game with New Brighton in February 1888.
+The playing of Rugby was stopped altogether by the club in August 1880, leaving Southport Olympic as the town’s remaining rugby club.

+A number of the players to have either represented the original club, or Wasps, transferred their allegiances to Olympic, along with a number of supporters and key officials.

+After a season’s absence, in 1881, Southport Football Club was reformed for a second time, and the new club became the third to bear the name.
+A set of rugby fixtures was arranged for the 1881/82 season.
+After only three games however, the last of which being against Bootle on 29 October, fielding two men short and losing by one goal, eight tries and eleven minor points, the team switched to association football.

+Southport Olympic continued to carry the Rugby torch in the town through to 1889.
+One year previously a professional association football club, Southport Central, had been formed and the town went association football crazy.

 After a number of years of little or no rugby due to inter-club conflicts over professional versus amateur status (which led to a number of clubs breaking away to form the Northern Rugby Football Union (the Rugby Football League), Southport Olympic completely reformed at Victoria Park, Southport and rejoined the Lancashire County Rugby Football Union in 1906.
 In April 1913, a proposal to drop the Olympic name in favour of Southport Rugby Union Football Club was carried at a general meeting.

 When Britain joined the First World War in September 1914, an extraordinary meeting of the club cancelled all fixtures and recommended that all members 'join some military organisation'.
 Fourteen club members lost their lives in the war, including the 1914 club captain J.E.
 Grimshaw, who was killed in the Gallipoli Campaign while serving with the Lancashire Fusiliers.

 The club returned to playing fixtures in 1919, and by 1922 it had 75 players and 176 patrons.
 The year 1926 saw the start of the last season at Victoria Park, and on 26 March 1927 the club celebrated the opening of the new ground at Waterloo Road with a victory over Preston Grasshoppers.

-Southport RFC's first XV currently plays in North Two West in the Rugby Football Union Northern Division, and the club fields many sides at all age levels.
+Southport RFC's first XV currently plays in Counties 2 ADM Lancashire & Cheshire in the Rugby Football Union Northern Division, and the club fields many sides at all age levels.